DavidHowlett/family_chess_tournament/README.md

 - They make an illegal move
 - Their time remaining hits 0

-Currently the runner will call a draw after 250 moves to prevent infinite games.
+Currently, the runner will call a draw after 250 moves to prevent i
-This maximum may be changed in future.

 If a player wants to call a draw they should raise one of the exceptions in shared.py Please only call draws when it is legal to do so.